samkwok-hkclr/gripper/README.md

 ## Introduction

-This package provides a vacuum gripper control interface for RoboStore.
+This package provides a vacuum gripper control for RoboStore.

 ## Prerequisites